 This carefully compiled seasonal report from Todd Litman of the Victoria Transport Policy Institute is a fine tool and up to date source guide for researchers and policy makers worldwide.
 We are pleased to present it in its entirety here, together with references you will find handy to take these entries further.
-Thanks Todd for your fine continuing contributions.
-You are definitely part of the solution.

 The Victoria Transport Policy Institute is an independent research organization dedicated to developing innovative solutions to transportation problems.
 The VTPI website (http://www.vtpi.org ) has many resources addressing a wide range of transport planning and policy issues.
 VTPI also provides consulting services.